Flavia95/python_program/overview_data.md

         cursor.execute("SELECT MAX(Id) FROM ProbeSetData")
         return int(cursor.fetchone()[0])
 ```
-This function retrieves the last ID from the database, specifically from the ProbeSetData table.
-It constructs an SQL query to find the maximum ID and returns the result as an integer.
+7. This function checks if the strains mentioned in the input file's header exist in the database.
+It takes a list of strains from the file's header and a dictionary of strains from the database.
+If any strains are in the input file that do not exist in the database, it prints an error message and exits the program.

 ```
 def check_strains(headings_strains, db_strains):